Simon-leong/academic_resume/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: I am an undergraduate student at Wuhan University in China, graduating in the fall of 2025!

 # Organizations/Affiliations to show in About widget
 organizations: